 |24/7 priority support||Take comfort in knowing your business will receive 24/7 support and monitoring.|

 |Service Level Agreements|| Performance standards are backed by Service Level Agreements (SLAs). |

 Get more details.

 Why Comcast Ethernet Network Services?

-With low-latency Ethernet Network Service, organizations can optimize application performance across a Wide Area Network (WAN), allowing them to perform as if they are on a Local Area Network (LAN).
-More importantly, ENS is configured to link all locations to every other one, for maximum redundancy and availability.
+With low-latency Ethernet Network Service, organizations can optimize application performance across a WAN, allowing them to perform as if they are on a LAN.
+More importantly, Ethernet Network Services is configured to link all locations to every other one, for maximum redundancy and availability.
 The service provides Virtual Local Area Network (VLAN) transparency and enables customers to implement their own VLANs without coordination with Comcast.
 It's a modern, cost-effective alternative to traditional TDM-based hub and spoke network topologies.